-Fruit-nut wild rice is a great side dish for holidays or any entertaining at home.
-Get the recipe here.
+Fruit-nut wild rice is a great side dish for holidays or a dinner party at home.

 This fruit-nut wild rice recipe answers all these questions with a resounding “yes!”
 It’s a dressed up version of rice that’s easy to make and so delicious.
 This is the kind of side dish you can make for a dinner party any time of year, or for any of those holiday pot luck gatherings.
 It’s a nice alternative to a traditional dressing too.

 This is a family favorite and I think you’ll like it too.
 It goes well with beef, poultry, pork, or fish so you’ll end up making it again and again.